• Skip to primary navigation

 Pin for homemade fudgesicles.

-Homemade fudgesicles can be made with just 2 ingredients!
+Homemade fudgesicles can be made with just 2 ingredients: milk and instant pudding mix!

 These chocolate-y, creamy frozen treats are a nostalgic favorite that will transport you back to childhood while creating new memories with your little ones.
 With just two ingredients and some patience, you can whip up these kid-friendly treats that will be a hit with the whole family.